robflop/megumin.love/README.md

 Runs under [NodeJS](https://nodejs.org/en/) mainly with [Express](https://expressjs.com), [SQLite3](https://www.sqlite.org/) and [uws](https://www.npmjs.com/package/uws).

 ## Self-hosting Usage
+- Navigate into the folder you downloaded the repo to
 - Rename `src/config.sample.json` to `src/config.json` and adjust as needed/wanted
 - Run `npm install` in a terminal to install dependencies
 - Navigate into the `src` folder (to set the cwd properly)